 If you want peace and quiet, Falasarna is the spot... if you enjoy gazing over the azure waters, scrunching your toes in the sand, dipping into bright clear waves then snoozing in the sun, this is the spot...if you like the feeling of the wind in your hair, open spaces, rocky cliffs, no clatter or buzzing of mobile phones, no traffic noise and no rush hour...this is the spot!
 If you like sitting quietly watching the sun melt slowly into the sea...this is the place.

-In summer there are lots of water sports here, the clear waters are perfect for scuba diving - if you are a beginner you can take a 3 hour introduction to PADI Scuba diving here.
-With perfect visibility at this big safe beach, this is a light-hearted taste for first timers.
-This includes theory, equipment and a fun dive to a depth of no more than 6 metres.
-This is not a certificate course, yet is led by a skilled PADI instructor.
+In summer there are lots of water sports here, the clear waters are perfect for scuba diving.
+With perfect visibility at this big safe beach, this is a great taste for first timers.

 Ancient Falasarna or Αρχαία Φαλάσσαρνα - the historic ruined port of Phalássarna, dating from 330 BC during the Hellenistic period, is located 300-400 meters inland from the beach, as the sea line has fallen away over the centuries.
 At that time the village was the sea port for a town located further inland, known as Polyrrinia.
 This site can also be explored today, as a reminder of the ancient life in this part of Crete.